3mdeb/96boards-docs-wiki/LatestSnapshots.md

 ```
 video=HDMI-A-1:1280x1024@75
 ```
-[Note - at present the screen does not resize correctly for each resolution - this is planned to be fixed before release].
+[Note - at present the desktop screen does not resize correctly for each resolution - this is planned to be fixed next release.]

-Finally, **if you are still having difficulties you can revert to a built in 720p mode by starting up the HiKey with no HDMI device attached**.
-The UI will then come up at a fixed 1280x720 resolution which will be used when you then plug the HDMI monitor in. **Pressing hotkey Alt+PrtScr+g  will switch to another 1280x720p implementation and finally to 800x600p. **
+Finally, **if you are still having difficulties you can revert to a built-in 720p mode by starting up the HiKey with no HDMI device attached**.
+The UI will then come up at a fixed 1280x720 resolution which will be used when you then plug the HDMI monitor in. **Pressing hotkey Alt+PrtScr+g  will switch to a built-in 800x600 mode, then cycle back.**

 **Android Build**
 [Information on Android To Be Written]